-• Support for a graphical user interface
+Support for a graphical user interface

-Under IRIX, XVM Manager Graphical User Interface (GUI) provides access to the tasks that help you set up and administer your logical volumes and provides icons representing status and structure.(XVM on Linux does not currently support the XVM Manager GUI.)
+XVM Manager Graphical User Interface (GUI) provides access to the tasks that help you set up and administer your logical volumes and provides icons representing status and structure.

-Large number of slices
+• Large number of slices

 The layout of a disk under XVM is independent of the underlying device driver.
 The XVM Volume Manager determines how the disk is sliced.
 Because of this, the XVM Volume Manager can divide a disk into an arbitrary number of slices.